 - Voldun - a desert and prison for the Zandalari, it also has a race of almost certainly adorable fox people.
 Plus: Old Gods.

 During all of this you'll also be progressing through the War storyline that explains what's going on in the wider world - such as the burning of Teldrassil and the invasion of Lordaeron that leaves Eastern Kingdoms and Kalimdor each dominated by one faction.
 Expect things a bit like this, from Legion's levelling experience:

 Only more of it, as there won't be the individual class campaigns to design this time around.

 New dungeons are also on the way, ten in all.
 Here's the run-down, which is split by faction while levelling up but all ten are available at max level for both:

 - Freehold - A pirate flavoured dungeon in the underworld of Tiragarde Sound.
+Irontide Raiders have bought the town under their control, and a small team of heroes must infiltrate their leadership and destroy them.
 Was playable at BlizzCon 2017.

 - Waycrest Manor - A stately manor in Drustvar, haunted by a Kul Tiran noble house.